Why should I complain?

-You can apply for a judicial review if you want to challenge the way a decision was made, for example if you think the law wasn’t correctly applied or the right procedures followed.
+You can apply for a judicial review if you want to challenge the way a decision was made – for example, if you think the law wasn’t correctly applied or the right procedures were not followed.
 The charity Public Law Project has published a short guide explaining how this process works.

 In some cases, applying for a judicial review may be a more effective route than making a formal complaint to the council.
-Judicial reviews are expensive and they’re not appropriate in every case.
+However, judicial reviews are expensive and they’re not appropriate in every case.
 So, you should get legal advice first to see if it would be better to use the complaints procedure instead.

 You can’t apply for a judicial review and complain to the ombudsman, so you have to decide which is the best option in your case.

 Other legal action

 You can also take a public authority to court but it can be a long and expensive process.
 To get advice or find a solicitor, contact the Action against Medical Accidents or the Law Society.
-To find out if you're eligible for help with legal costs, contact Civil Legal Advice.
+To find out if you can get help with legal costs, contact Civil Legal Advice.

 If you need help

 If you want to talk to someone about the process of making a complaint and what your options are, you can call the Independent Age helpline and arrange to speak to an adviser.